PM-Notes/Prince2/README.md

 - How progress will be monitored
 - What has to be don’t to control risks

+# Management Stages

+### 2 minimum stages

+- Initiation (thinking)
+- Rest of the project (doing)

+You could align management stages with delivery stages, such as design, build and test.

+Delivery stages may overlap each other (build and training may overlap somewhat, but management stages are always sequential (mgmt-stg-1, 2, 4)).

+Tyically you can break up the delivery stage that crosses management stage boundaries into smaller chunks (training syllabus in mgmt-1, training staff in mgmt-2).

 ## Product Based Planning

 ### Order